thos91/Analysis/process/wgAnaHist/wgAnaHist.rst

 Flags
 =====

-The C API of the wgAnaHist library ("wgAnaHist" function in the "libwgAnaHist.cc" source file) has one argument of type <unsigned long> called "flags_ulong".
+The C API of the wgAnaHist library ("wgAnaHist" function in the "libwgAnaHist.cpp" source file) has one argument of type <unsigned long> called "flags_ulong".
 This argument is decoded by the "wgAnaHist" function into a set of flags.
 Each flag occupies a well definite place in the binary represetation of that number.

 .. code-block:: cpp